dhborus/Midcentury/Thoughts.md

 5. Emphasize the issue of loneliness as reworking whether society was too little or too much present.
 Touched upon the relationship of modernity and the self, of course.

 5. And, of course, delineate paragraphs, unless I go with Ulysses.
-Probably won't, although it would be nice to try Zettlr or Atom.
+Probably won't, although it would be nice to try Zettlr or Atom.[@tushnet2005, p.
+35]

-### Computer process

---Although I should have opted for a laptop, iMac as regular machine makes sense.
-Ubuntu does not.
-Terrible for batteries. -- iPad is not really a work machine.
-Might work with Ulysses.[@tushnet2005]

-### Atom problems

-1. Use of terminal from within Atom. (probably won't solve)
-2. Thesaurus use -- important
-3. Setting up nvAtom
-4. Setting up Awiki